Orihassid/DesignPatterns/README.txt

-At this  project i  use a number of the common design patterns such as: Command, Iterator, Singleton, Facade, Observer, Factory Method and more
+At this  project i  use a number of the common design patterns such as: Command, Iterator, Singleton, Facade, Observer, Factory Method and more.